 - All possible options should be considered in consultation with a faculty member, Enrollment Counselor, Program Director, and/or Records Office representative in light of coursework already completed.

 - Admission to one TGS/TEDS program does not guarantee admission to another program.
 All admission requirements for the new program must be met.

 - At least one semester of TGS/TEDS coursework must be completed before a COP application will be considered, together with the review of that semester’s grades.
 No more than one change of program will be permitted within a single semester.

-- The online Change of Program Application should be submitted to Admissions by January 15th for the spring semester and September 1st for the fall semester.
-Changes requested after those dates will be recognized in the next academic term.
+- The Change of Program application should be submitted by the following dates: January 15 for the spring semester and September 1 for the fall semester.
+Changes requested after those dates may be recognized in the next academic term.

-- The catalog current at the time of admission to the degree program will govern the student’s new program.
+- The catalog current at the time of admission to the degree program, not the catalog in effect at the time of original enrollment, will govern the student’s new program.